ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

 For now, we have used the [confluent schema registry](https://hub.docker.com/r/confluentinc/cp-schema-registry/) for our work although our goal is to use **IBM Event Streams**.

 The integration of the schema registry with your kafka broker is quite easy.
-In fact, all you need is to provide the schema registtry with your zookepeer cluster url and give your schema registry a hostname: https://docs.confluent.io/current/installation/docker/config-reference.html#schema-registry-configuration
+In fact, all you need is to provide the schema registry with your zookeeper cluster url and give your schema registry a hostname: https://docs.confluent.io/current/installation/docker/config-reference.html#schema-registry-configuration

 Once you have your schema registry up and running, this provides a rich API endpoint to operate with: https://docs.confluent.io/current/schema-registry/using.html#common-sr-usage-examples